Planning for September

 The Office of the Vice-Provost, Students is also regularly updating an FAQ page for international students that addresses questions relating to immigration, travel, visas and other details that may be impacted by the COVID-19 pandemic.

 If you are an international student, your University Health Insurance Plan (UHIP) charges will be added to your tuition invoice.
 The UHIP plan can also be added on request for domestic students who have not been living in Canada and are not yet covered by the government's Ontario Health Insurance Plan (OHIP).
-International students who will not be in Canada are also eligible to opt-out of UHIP for the time that they are away.
-For more information please see the UHIP website.

 I have a question that is not answered here.
 Who can I get in touch with?